 Salary and Employment Outlook

 The U.S. Bureau of Labor Statistics (BLS) groups fashion copywriters into the larger category of writers and authors when reporting salary and employment outlook.
-In 2015, the BLS reported that writers and authors had a median annual income of $60,250.
-Writers and authors could see employment grow by 2% from 2014 until 2024, the BLS predicted.
+In 2018, the BLS reported that writers and authors had a mean annual income of $73,090.
+Writers and authors could see a minimal or no change in employment growth from 2018 until 2028, the BLS predicted.

 Fashion journalists have a lot in common with traditional journalists in that they gather information on newsworthy events and write articles or columns for newspapers, magazines or online outlets, like websites or blogs.
 However, fashion journalists focus on events like fashion shows, boutique openings or designer collections.
 They may also report on clothing trends and fashion-related current events or review clothing lines or accessories.